Heat Index in the 90′s with Storms Possible This Afternoon

 Warm temperatures continue through the week

-QUAD CITIES, Iowa (KWQC) - It's been a hot afternoon with highs nearing 90 and the heat indices riding the triple digits.
-Into the evening storms will develop and could bring strong winds, heavy rain and hail.
-Today and tomorrow the entire area will be under a marginal risk with gusty winds near 60 MPH being a primary threat.
-Tomorrow's storms will be fueled by a cold front which will give us relief from the heat and humidity into Tuesday.
-That won't last long though as highs will reach the mid to upper 80s and there are rain chances through most of the week.
+QUAD CITIES, Iowa (KWQC) - It’s been a hot afternoon with highs nearing 90 and the heat indices riding the triple digits and into Monday it will feel the same.
+Tonight and tomorrow the entire area will be under a marginal risk with gusty winds near 60 MPH being a primary threat.
+Tomorrow’s storms will be fueled by a cold front which will give us relief from the heat and humidity into Tuesday.
+That won’t last long though as highs will reach the mid to upper 80s and there are rain chances through most of the week.

 TONIGHT: Late evening/partial overnight storms.
 Low: 74°.
 Wind: SW 5-10 mph.